B14CKSPID3R/NeoJS/README.md

 1. **Load the Extension**: Install NeoJS in Burp Suite
 2. **Navigate to NeoJS Tab**: Find the "Neo JS" tab in Burp Suite
 3. **Configure Settings**: Set up your analysis preferences
+4. **Define your scope**: If you want to process in-scope javascript files
-4. **Start Browsing**: Begin your web application testing (Clear your cache or use Burp Suite's browser to avoid caching issues)
+5. **Start Browsing**: Begin your web application testing (Clear your cache or use Burp Suite's browser to avoid caching issues)
-5. **Review Results**: Check the Analysis tab for discovered endpoints
+6. **Review Results**: Run your favorite tools that you've added on Tools tab and check the Extractor tab for discovered endpoints/parameters/source map files

 ### Advanced Configuration